Ketel Marte: Major leagues (2015–2016)

-Arizona Diamondbacks
+Arizona Diamondbacks (2017–present)

-On November 23, 2016, the Mariners traded Marte and Taijuan Walker to the Arizona Diamondbacks for Jean Segura, Mitch Haniger, and Zac Curtis.
+On November 23, 2016, the Mariners traded Marte and Taijuan Walker to the Arizona Diamondbacks in exchange for Jean Segura, Mitch Haniger, and Zac Curtis.
 Marte began the 2017 season with the Reno Aces of the PCL.
-The Diamondbacks promoted him to the major leagues on June 28.
-In his first playoff game in October 4 that same year, he hit two triples in an 11–8 Wild Card win over the Colorado Rockies, becoming only the 8th player to record two triples in the same playoff game and the first to do so in an ambidextrous manner.
-Marte was moved from shortstop to 2nd base by the Diamondbacks at the beginning of the 2018 season to make room for shortstop Nick Ahmed in the Arizona starting infield.
-In 2018, Marte led all of MLB in triples with 12.
+The Diamondbacks promoted him to the majors on June 28.
+In the National League (NL) Wild Card Game, he hit two triples in an 11–8 win over the Colorado Rockies.
+He homered in Game 1 of the NL Division Series and batted .333 as the Los Angeles Dodgers swept the Diamondbacks.
+Marte was moved from shortstop to second base by the Diamondbacks ahead of the 2018 season to make room for shortstop Nick Ahmed in the Arizona infield.
+In 2018, Marte led all of MLB in triples with 12, batting .260 with 14 home runs in his first full season in Phoenix.

-Batting .316 with 20 home runs and 51 RBIs, Marte was named the starting second baseman for the 2019 Major League Baseball All-Star Game.
-The following season, Marte hit .287 with 2 home runs and 17 RBI.
+Batting .316 with 20 home runs and 51 RBIs in late June 2019, Marte was named the starting second baseman for the MLB All-Star Game.
+He finished the season batting .329 with 32 home runs and finished fourth in NL MVP voting.
+He played more games in center field than second base.
+In the shortened 2020 season, Marte hit .287 with 2 home runs and 17 RBI.
 On April 8, 2021, Marte was placed on the 10-day injured list with a right hamstring strain.
 He returned on May 19.

 On March 29, 2022, Marte signed a five-year, $76 million contract extension with the Diamondbacks.
+He finished the 2022 season batting a career-low .240.

+Marte rebounded in 2023, batting .276 with 25 home runs and a career-high 71 walks.
+In Game 3 of the 2023 NL Championship Series (NLCS), Marte hit a walk-off single for his third hit of the night as the Diamondbacks won 2–1.
+In Game 7, Marte extended his postseason hitting streak to 16 games, the longest hitting streak by any player to start his postseason career in MLB history.
+Marte finished the series batting .387 and was awarded the NLCS MVP Award.
+Marte extended his streak to 18 games in Game 2 of the World Series, setting the MLB record.
+Marte's streak ended in Game 5 of the series, the longest hit streak in postseason history at 20 games, passing Manny Ramirez, Derek Jeter, and Hank Bauer, who all had 17-game streaks.
+Marte was the last out of the World Series, striking out looking against Rangers reliever Josh Sborz to clinch the series for the Rangers.